Benefits Of Dental Bonding

 Next, Dr. Bickel will apply a special acid to each tooth that is being bonded.
 This roughens the surface slightly to ensure the bonding material can attach to your tooth properly.
 Next, Dr. Bickel will choose a tooth-colored resin to use on your tooth.
 He will apply it directly to the tooth and begin shaping and sculpting it until it looks just like a natural part of your tooth.

-Finally, the bonding material will be hardened with a UV light at our Redmond office, then trimmed to finalize its shape and appearance.
+Finally, the bonding material will be hardened with a UV light, then trimmed to finalize its shape and appearance.
 This process will be repeated for each tooth that is being bonded.

 How Long Does Dental Bonding Last?

 This depends on the location of the bonded tooth, how well you care for your teeth, and some other factors.
-However, the general expected lifespan of dental bonding is about 5-7 years, though some patients may get 10+ years out of their bonded tooth before the bonding has to be replaced.
+Patients can get up to 10+ years out of their bonded tooth before the bonding has to be replaced.